BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 because\] that would become another activity you will now *do*.
-The only way to do it is to endure it, and through that endurance, when you have no room to move left, right, forward or backward, you will find the way to calm yourself - BY not moving left, right, forward or backward.
+The only way to do it is to endure it, and through that endurance, when you have no room to move left, right, forward or backward, you will find the way to calm yourself—BY not moving left, right, forward or backward.

-That’s also why you cannot accidentally become enlightened - who would accidentally become free from addiction through enduring the pain of withdrawal for six months?
+That’s also why you cannot accidentally become enlightened—who would accidentally become free from addiction through enduring the pain of withdrawal for six months?
 Without a reason, without a determined goal to go through that and do that work?
 Who would accidentally somehow just choose to do that for so long that they then become free?
 There has to be some knowledge, and some will behind it, to commit to that training and see benefit in it.
-Again - cigarettes, alcohol, heroin, all are particular addictions, *within* sensuality.
+Again—cigarettes, alcohol, heroin, all are particular addictions, *within* sensuality.
 Now you are giving up the entire domain of pleasure that is based on activity through the senses.